New South Wales 900/800 class railcar: Configuration

 The diesel engines were direct coupled to a torque converter, the output from the torque converter was then transferred to a Spicer model 8 final drive unit mounted on the inner axle of each bogie via a propeller shaft.
 The bogies were of cast steel construction & were constructed by AE Goodwin.
 Coil spring suspension was fitted to both the axleboxes & bolster and the axles were fitted with roller bearings.
 Each engine also drove 24 Volt DC & 120 Volt DC generators, as well as an air compressor for the air brakes.
 Engine cooling was by two vertically mounted radiators contained in the body in a small compartment separating the two main passenger compartments.
 The air was drawn in through louvres in the walls and exhausted through the roof by thermostatically controlled fans.

 Each power car was fitted with a driver's compartment to enable the train to be controlled from either end.
 The driving controls were electric; brake controls were electro-pneumatic and enabled coupled multiple units to be controlled by one driver.
 A safety device in the form of a dead man's foot pedal was also fitted in the driver's cabin.
 A guard's compartment was located adjacent to the driver's compartment in the end of the power cars.

 The underframe construction consisted of two steel, all-welded Pratt trusses, extending from bolster to bolster and in depth from waist rail to below floor level constitute the main strength members of the cars.
-A light gauge aluminium framework made of pressings, in a similar manner to aircraft construction, was built on to the truss.
-The whole being then sheathed with aluminium.
+A light gauge aluminium framework made of pressings, in a similar manner to aircraft construction, was built on to the truss, the whole being then sheathed with aluminium.
 The floors were made up of 16 gauge aluminium alloy sheet covering the whole of the underframe upon which timber floor bearers were bolted to support the 13/16 in plywood flooring.
 Linoleum was laid over the plywood.
-The floor under the plywood, body sides, and the roof were insulated with kapok material.
+The floor under the plywood, body sides, and the roof were insulated with kapok.
 Longitudinal luggage racks extending the full length of the saloons were built into the body sides.
 These were fabricated from aluminium alloy.
 Interior partitions and doors were of 13/16" resin-bonded plywood.
-All side windows were double glazed, set in rubber channels, and fitted with silica gel crystals in containers, to prevent frosting of the windows.
+All side windows were double glazed, set in rubber channels, and fitted with silica gel crystals in containers to prevent frosting of the windows.